PavolMilcik/git-tutorial-IsM/README.md

 * conflict in Git
 * README.md

-## Code snippets - Some commands that I have learned and used on various examples.
+## Code snippets - Some commands that I have learned and used on various examples:

 ### Initial settings: